b-deam/weatherbeat/README.md

 ### Build

-To build the binary for {Beat} run the command below.
+To build the binary for weatherbeat run the command below.
 This will generate a binary in the same directory with the name weatherbeat.

 ```
 make
 ```

 ### Run

-To run {Beat} with debugging output enabled, run:
+To run weatherbeat with debugging output enabled, run:

 ```
 ./weatherbeat -c weatherbeat.yml -e -d "*"
 ```

 ### Test

-To test {Beat}, run the following command:
+To test weatherbeat, run the following command:

 ```
 make testsuite
 ```

 alternatively:

 ```
 make unit-tests
 make system-tests